Annex 2: financial control framework

 Additional sources of guidance

 8. Detailed guidance on financial control issues is contained in the Scottish Public Finance Manual, particularly the sections relating to Accountability, Grant and Grant in Aid, and Procurement.
-In addition, guidance on procurement issues is available in the Scottish Procurement and Commercial Directorate website.
+In addition, guidance on procurement issues is available in the Scottish Procurement and Commercial Directorate web pages.